Skip to main content

 1. First action must be the balance action:

-{ protocol: "enso", action: "balance", args: { token: "bridged_token_address" } }`
+{ "protocol": "enso", "action": "balance", "args": { "token": "bridged_token_address" } }

-1. Nested callbacks: Bridge actions within callbacks enable multi-hop workflows
+1. Nested callbacks: Bridge actions within callbacks enable multi-hop workflows across multiple chains

 Updated